CPSLabGU/VHDLModelChecker/README.md

 [llfsmgenerate](https://github.com/cpslabgu/LLFSMGenerate) command-line utility and the [LLFSM editor](https://github.com/cpslabgu/editor).

-Verifying a machine is as simply as specifying the machine's location on the file-system and a requirements specification.
+Verifying a machine is as simple as specifying the location of the machine and requirements on the file-system.
 For example, to verify an LLFSM called `PingPong.machine` against requirements located in `spec.tctl`, you may invoke the `llfsm-verify` command using the following parameters.